 (r) "Tribunal" denotes a court, an arbitrator in a binding arbitration proceeding or a legislative body, administrative agency or other body acting in an adjudicative capacity.
 A legislative body, administrative agency or other body acts in an adjudicative capacity when a neutral official, after presentation of evidence or legal argument by a party or parties, will render a binding legal judgment directly affecting a party's interests in a particular matter.

-(s) "Writing" or "written" denotes a tangible or electronic record of a communication or representation, including handwriting, typewriting, printing, photostating, photography, audio or videorecording, and e-mail.
+(s) "Writing" or "written" denotes a tangible or electronic record of a communication or representation, including handwriting, typewriting, printing, photostating, photography, audio or videorecording, and electronic communications.
 A "signed" writing includes an electronic sound, symbol, or process attached to or logically associated with a writing and executed or adopted by a person with the intent to sign the writing.

 Consent in Writing

 Where it is required by these Rules, a client's consent must be given in writing at the time consent is given or oral consent by the client must be promptly confirmed in writing to the client by the lawyer.
 If a lawyer has obtained a client's oral consent, the lawyer may act in reliance on that oral consent so long as it is promptly confirmed in writing.